qemus/qemu-docker/readme.md

     Replace the example path `/home/user/data` with the desired storage folder.

+  * ### How do I create a growable disk?

+    By default, the entire disk space is reserved in advance.
+To create a growable disk that only allocates space that is actually used, add the following environment variable:

+    ```yaml
+    environment:
+      DISK_FMT: "qcow2"
+    ```

+    This can also be used to convert any existing disks to the ```qcow2``` format.

   * ### How do I increase the amount of CPU or RAM?

     By default, a single core and 1 GB of RAM are allocated to the container.
 To increase this, add the following environment variables: